BiznetGIO/biznetgio.github.io/docs/guide/gitlab-ci.md

 We define 2 stage deploy project to public, staging and production.

+Furthermore, we also provide automation code inspector with SonarQube.
+SonarQube tools help you to monitoring some bugs, vulnerability and reliability code inside your project.

 ## Restricted Rule